Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Abstract

 \section{Abstract}

 We present a comprehensive broadband spectral and variability study of the newly detected black hole X-ray binary Swift~J1727.8--1613 in the intermediate states during its 2023 outburst, using multi-mission observations from NICER, NuSTAR, AstroSat, and Insight-HXMT.
-The spectral data up to $78$ keV in the hard-intermediate state (HIMS) requires models with two Comptonizing regions.
+Spectral data up to 78 keV in the hard-intermediate state (HIMS) require models with two Comptonizing regions.
 In contrast, models with a single Comptonizing region adequately describe the soft-intermediate states (SIMS), implying a significant evolution in the disk-corona geometry between the states.
 The hard X-ray tail above $100$ keV in the HIMS, detected with both AstroSat/CZTI and Insight-HXMT/HE, indicates that the electron population in the corona is not purely thermal but rather hybrid, with a power-law distribution above the thermal cutoff.
-While both the reflection modeling and disk continuum fitting favor a truncated disk geometry in the HIMS, the disk substantially moves close to the innermost stable circular orbit in the SIMS, accompanied by a significant rise in the disk temperature.
+While both the reflection modeling and disk continuum fitting favor a truncated disk geometry in the HIMS, the disk in the SIMS moves substantially closer to the innermost stable circular orbit, accompanied by a significant rise in disk temperature.
 This interpretation is further supported by the increase in the QPO frequency from $\sim1.3$ to $\sim6.6$ Hz.
-From joint modeling of the disk continuum and reflection component, we estimate a black hole mass of $10.5^{+7.7}_{-3.0}$, spin of $0.79^{+0.03}_{-0.13}$, and disk inclination angle of $42^\circ$–$50^\circ$, which match well with the previously reported spectro-polarimetric measurements.
-The inferred source distance of $\sim3.5$ kpc is consistent with the recent estimate based on optical spectroscopy.
+From joint modeling of the disk continuum and reflection component and assuming the distance of 3.4 kpc, we estimate a black hole mass of $10.3^{+5.5}_{-2.5}~M_\odot$, spin of $0.79^{+0.07}_{-0.15}$, and the disk inclination angle of $\sim37\degr$–-$53\degr$, which match well with the previously reported spectro-polarimetric measurements.
 We find a weakly variable or stable disk and a highly variable Comptonized component.

 \keywords{High energy astrophysics --- Low-mass X-ray binary --- Stellar mass black holes --- X-ray sources}